dria7226/zero-one/README.md

 ## TO DO List:

-* Fix mapping crash in load_target.c
+* Fix "0x3E6: Invalid access to memory location." at PROTECT() in load_target.c